-During fiscal 2021, 2020 and 2019, the Company paid approximately \$4.4 million, \$60.6 million and \$8.0 million, respectively, for these acquisitions, net of cash acquired, and expensed acquisition related costs of approximately \$0, \$0.8 million and \$0.2 million, respectively.
+During fiscal 2022, 2021 and 2020, the Company paid approximately \$61.2 million, \$4.4 million and \$60.6 million, respectively, for these acquisitions, net of cash acquired.
+The Company expensed acquisition related costs of approximately \$2.0 million and \$0.8 million, during fiscal 2022 and 2020, respectively.
+During fiscal 2021, the Company did not expense any acquisition costs.

-The goodwill resulting from these acquisitions during fiscal 2021, 2020 and 2019 consists largely of the Company's expected future product and services sales and synergies from combining the products and services and technology with the Company's existing product and services portfolio.
+The goodwill resulting from these acquisitions during fiscal 2022, 2021 and 2020 consists largely of the Company's expected future product and services sales and synergies from combining the products and services and technology with the Company's existing product and services portfolio.